wonjinjeong/yujinjung.github.io/about/index.md

 ---
 layout: page
-title: About the Jekyll Theme
+title: About Me
 image:
-  feature: background/Computer/3.jpg
+  feature: background/Computer/1.jpg
   credit: unsplash
 comments: false
-modified: 2016-02-01
+modified: 2017-06-30
 ---

 They say three times the charm, so here is another free responsive Jekyll blog theme for you.
 I've learned a ton since open sourcing my first two themes [on Github](http://github.com/mmistakes), and wanted to try a few new things this time around.